 • While completing a fellowship, you’re likely to work very hard for what feels like not very much of a paycheck.

-• Even the application process isn’t very straightforward and will require some dedication and work—and even with great credentials, you may not get the fellowship.
+• The application process isn’t very straightforward and will require some dedication and work.
+And even with great credentials, you may not get the fellowship.

 • Fellowships may have very specific requirements, such as GPA or work hour minimums, and your fellowship may be revoked if you don’t complete the project or adhere to the guidelines.

-Whether or not you pursue a fellowship, one thing’s for sure: educational expenses can really add up, especially for highly-trained specialists like dentists and doctors.
+Now that you know the fellowship definition and all it entails, you need to decide whether to apply.
+Either way, one thing’s for sure: educational expenses can really add up, especially for highly-trained specialists like dentists and doctors.

-In fact, according to recent data, the average American doctor has a whopping $241,600 in student loans—which can add up to tens and thousands of dollars in interest paid on top of the principal debt.
+In fact, according to recent data, the average American doctor has a whopping $250,990 in student loans — which can add up to tens of thousands of dollars in interest paid on top of the principal debt.

-SoFi offers a range of student loan refinancing options, including a new Medical Resident Refinance program offering lower rates for physicians and dentists.
-Know that refinancing any federal loans will effectively eliminate them from any federal programs or benefits, so it may not make sense for every borrower.
+One of the advantages of refinancing student loans is that you might qualify for more favorable terms.
+SoFi offers a range of options for refinancing student loans, including a Medical Resident Refinance program offering lower rates for physicians and dentists.
+Just remember that refinancing any federal loans will effectively eliminate them from any federal programs or benefits, so it may not make sense for every borrower.

 SoFi Loan Products